 Labour Market Information

 Labour market trends play an important part it the decision making process for anyone planning their future career or looking at a career change.
 There is broad a range of local and national information available to help you make those all-important decisions and to explore the opportunities that may be available in the future.
 We suggest the following links as a good starting point:

 Careerometer can be used to explore and compare key information about occupations, help you learn about different occupations and identify potential careers.
 It provides access to a selection of UK headline data relating to pay, weekly hours of work and future employment prospects for different occupations, as well as description of the occupation.

 Simply type in the title of the job you are interested in and the widget provides a series of options from which you can select the most relevant to you.
 You can then look up another two occupations and compare.
 You can also select ‘display the UK average’ and compare the information with the occupation you have selected.

 The details of the head of the Careers department can be found below:

 Careers Entitlement Statement

 The College is committed to ensuring that high quality, timely, accurate and impartial careers education, information advice and guidance is provided to support people to make informed decisions.
 This involves making realistic choices about future plans and developing skills to prepare for progression into further study or employment.
-A copy of our Careers Education Information Advice and Guidance policy can be viewed here.
+A copy of our Careers Education Information Advice and Guidance policy is available on request.